 Portable or Dedicated Filtration?

-Submitted by Tim Tritch
+Tim Tritch

 Gearboxes Generate Huge Particle Populations

-Equipment packagers have an uncanny talent for squeezing major components into very small foot-prints, obviously to minimize floor-space requirements.
+Equipment packagers have an uncanny talent for squeezing major components into very small footprints, obviously to minimize floor-space requirements.

-While well-intentioned, the practice seldom results in "easy-access" for operating and maintenance people who must monitor and service such equipment for years and years.
+While well-intentioned, the practice seldom results in "easy access" for operating and maintenance people who must monitor and service such equipment for years and years.
 Try to read a nameplate that's facing a concrete wall.
 How about a reservoir that was shoved under the equipment with only one access side and no top clearance?

 Difficult reservoir access for maintenance people is one of the main reasons why equipment, especially heavy-duty equipment, is not serviced effectively.